Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Introduction

-Our work provides new insight into the geometry of generalization: \begin{itemize} \item We show empirically that relative flatness, but not neural collapse, is potentially necessary for generalization; \item We prove that neural collapse implies relative flatness under classical assumptions; \item We demonstrate that delayed generalization can be actively induced by manipulating flatness, even in real-world architectures. \end{itemize} These insights challenge prevailing narratives about generalization in deep learning and suggest new levers for training, regularization, and model diagnostics.
+Our work provides new insight into the geometry of generalization: \begin{itemize} \item We show empirically that relative flatness, but not neural collapse, is potentially necessary for generalization; \item we prove that neural collapse leads to relative flatness under classical assumptions; \item we demonstrate that grokking-like behavior can be actively induced by manipulating flatness, even in real-world architectures. \end{itemize} These insights challenge prevailing narratives about generalization in deep learning and suggest new levers for training, regularization, and model diagnostics.